The bogie must get holes for the bare wires coming from the conductive bearings (1), and for the insulated wires coming from the body inside (2).

-Note: with increasing experience, I happened to operate in vivo, without removing the bearings from the bogies, and of course without anesthesia.
+Note: with increasing experience, I happened to operate in vivo, without removing the bearings from the bogies, and of course without anaesthesia.
 In this case, I make a space in the plastic with a small ø 1 mill bit, near the bearing; I place the connecting wire, Bergeon flux, and I solder directly with very little tin, and very quickly.
 It is a bit risky, but much faster.
-It is necessary to rinse carefully to eliminate the flux, which is acid and electricaly conductive.
+It is necessary to rinse carefully to eliminate the flux, which is acid and electrically conductive.

 This is undoubtedly the most tiresome part, because some bearings do not hold in their housing.
 I hold them temporarily with an axle without wheels.
 The wires are placed in their groove and then passed through their ø 0.4 mm hole.
 They are glued with cyanoacrylate, then finally soldered on the plate.

 Before gluing, make sure that the temporary axle is loose enough, i.e. that the bearings are deep inside their housing.
 Otherwise, there will be big frictions, which will destroy all our efforts…

 So, let’s check the axles immediately.
 If by misfortune an axle has difficulty turning, nothing is lost: separate the two half-axles from their sleeve, shorten one of them a little, push back the axle tip with respect to the wheel.
 The distance between tips will be slightly decreased, and everything will return in order.
 Be careful not to exaggerate: the wheel should not be rubbing on the beam, something that it already tends to do naturally!